Perspective | Don’t be like Trump: Deducting hairstyling and home expenses from your taxes could get you in trouble with the IRS

-Employees can’t write off home office expenses as a tax deduction, because of changes supported by President Trump.
+Employees can’t write off home office expenses as a tax deduction, because of changes supported by Trump.
 But the self-proclaimed multibillionaire reportedly wrote off about $70,000 on styling for his comb-over and $2.2 million in property taxes on his private New York estate.

 In a scathing report, the New York Times said it received tax documents that show Trump paid only $750 in income taxes for 2016 and 2017 and no personal income taxes in 10 of the 15 years previous years.
 This is stunning news.